naneliolips/naneliolips/README.md

 ## ⏲ What we are doing now:
 I'm developing a small  project's 🚀, I'm writing a thriller novel. 📃.
 I'm attending courses to learn new technologies. 💻.
-I'm working to discover new valuable connect's. 👨🏼‍🤝‍👨🏻, i'm studying a college's lessons 🆓.
+I'm working to discover new valuable connect's. 👨🏼‍🤝‍👨🏻, i'm studying a Germany 🆓.
 ##